mjwelchphd/GalaxyRevisited/README.md

 Although the app "starts" here, in reality, the Swift code just sets up the Vapor environment and starts Vapor.
 Once Vapor is running, it listens for connections and handles requests.
 As part of the configuration process, this code calls _configure.swift_, and that opens the database, runs the migration, and initializes the routes tables.

 Main starts by calling _configure.swift_, and that opens the database first.
-If there isn't a database, _sqlite_ will create it.
+If there isn't a database, and you're using _sqlite_, it will create it.
+If you're using MySQL, you have to do that yourself manually using MySQL utilities (see [how it's done on AWS](#8bc06efc-2f30-425b-a65a-43ed44cb4add)).
 If the database gets created during the initial startup of _Galaxy Revisited_, it won't have any tables in it.
 Those will get created during the migration process, but they'll be empty tables.

-!TODO mention MySQL

 There are two migrations, one for _galaxies_ and the other for _stars_.
 Note that migrations are run in the order they are defined, _galaxies_ first, then _stars_ because when creating the stars, the galaxies (the parents) must already be present.
 That's evident in _createUniverses.swift_.
 Having a set of starting data makes it easier to jump right in and start learning.